TCP-Lab/bioTEA/CONTRIBUTING.md

 Please make docstring to functions, following the [Google standard for Python docstrings](https://github.com/google/styleguide/blob/gh-pages/pyguide.md#38-comments-and-docstrings).

 Test if the package works with `pytest` before submitting a pull request.
 Tests live in the `tests/` folder.
+To run tests, you will need to rebuild the docker locally with the "bleeding" version tag.
+In the `./src` folder, run `docker build -t cmalabscience/biotea-box:bleeding .` to rebuild the docker with your local code.
+Then launch `pytest ./bioTea` to run tests.

 The structure of the Python package is straightforward (I hope).
 Start reading [the `cli.py`](https://github.com/CMA-Lab/bioTEA/blob/9d8f4f9f67145cc98c913ccd997ace62295a8817/src/bioTea/bioTea/cli.py) file first.
 The exported command that is invoked by `biotea` is `cli_root()` (at the time of writing).
 Refer to the [`setup.cfg`](https://github.com/CMA-Lab/bioTEA/blob/9d8f4f9f67145cc98c913ccd997ace62295a8817/src/bioTea/setup.cfg) file for more info.